mobileben/cpprestsdk-wiki/Getting-Started-Tutorial.md

 #include <cpprest/filestream.h>
 ```

-Here is a list of other important header files in Casablanca, but these we won't be using them in this example:
+Here is a list of other important header files in Casablanca, but we won't be using them in this example:

 ```c++
 #include <cpprest/http_listener.h>              // HTTP server